 Post-Production Supervisor Services

-A post-production supervisor manages the entire post-production workflow, coordinating editorial, visual effects, sound, color grading, and final delivery.
-They build and maintain the post schedule, manage vendor relationships, and ensure that technical specifications are met for every deliverable.
+Here is how this works in practice.
+A post-prod supervisor manages the entire post-prod workflow, setting up editorial, visual effects, sound, grading, and final delivery.
+They build and keep the post schedule, manage vendor relationships, and make sure that tech specs are met for each deliverable.
 The post supervisor is the single point of accountability for everything that happens after principal photography.

-We connect you with post-production supervisors who bring structured project management to the complex post pipeline.
-Our network includes professionals experienced in features, series, and commercial campaigns, each capable of overseeing multi-vendor workflows and delivering final masters that meet distributor and broadcast specifications.
+Here is the short of it.
+We connect you with post-prod supervisors who bring structured project management to the complex post pipeline.
+Our network has pros skilled in features, series, and commercial campaigns, each set to overseeing multi-vendor workflows and delivering final masters that meet distributor and broadcast specs.

 ACT 01